-When you first take out a home loan, you’re probably not quite yet thinking about changing or paying off your loan early or refinancing.
-But if you sell your property or refinance your loan, you are ending your loan early and you may be charged some fees.
+When you first take out a home loan, you’re generally not thinking about changing or paying off your loan early or refinancing.
+But if you then sell your property or want to refinance your loan, it means you're ending your loan early and because of that you can be charged some fees.

-This break fee may include the difference in interest payments between the rate you fixed your loan at and the current interest rate.
+Home loan break fees may include the difference in interest payments between the rate you fixed your loan at and the current interest rate.
 If interest rates have fallen a lot since you took out your fixed rate loan, your break fee could be very high.
 Your loan provider will be able to tell you the amount of the break fee, so it’s best to ask them for this before you decide to end your fixed rate loan.

 Early exit fees

 A discharge fee varies between loan types and is payable when a lender agrees to your request to end your loan agreement.
-At Pepper the amount will be included in your loan agreement upfront so you know the exact figure before signing on the dotted line.
+At Pepper Money the amount will be included in your loan agreement upfront so you will know the exact figure before signing on the dotted line.
 The lender may also charge additional legal costs and out-of-pocket expenses for preparation of the relevant documentation and the discharge of your mortgage.
-Speak to a Lending Specialist on 13 73 77 for more information on discharge fees or how to discharge from a Pepper Home Loan.
+Talk to one of our Lending Specialists on 13 73 77 for more information on discharge fees or how to discharge from a Pepper Money Home Loan.

 If you’re refinancing your home loan there could be several fees.
 Some of these may relate to setting up the new loan, but others may also be charged to discharge your current home loan.
 The fees for discharging your home loan may be one of those mentioned above, such as an early exit fee (for loans signed up before 1 July 2011), discharge fees or a fixed rate loan break fee.

-There are many different fees that can be charged as part of your home loan, and break fees are just one category.
+There are many different fees that can be charged as part of a home loan, and break fees are just one category.
 That’s why it’s important to look at all the possible fees carefully when you’re considering a home loan.
 You can get all the facts about fees at MoneySmart or by contacting your lender.
-Speak to a Pepper Lending Specialist on 13 73 77 to discuss fees and charges for Pepper home loan products.
+Speak to a Pepper Money Lending Specialist on 137 377 to discuss fees and charges for Pepper Money's home loan products.